 Months of entry

-Criminology has a long and distinguished tradition at Kent with its research base in the Crime, Culture and Control Cluster and the Kent Crime and Justice Centre.
+Criminology has a long and distinguished tradition at Kent with its research base in the Crime, Culture and Control Cluster.

-Criminology is an important part of the activities of the School of Social Policy, Sociology and Social Research (SSPSSR), which is one of the four top institutions of its kind in the UK as ranked by the 2001 and 2008 Research Assessment Exercises.
-In 2012 we were awarded the first National Award for Excellence in Teaching Criminology by the British Criminology Society in recognition of our innovative approach.
+Criminology is an important part of the activities of the School of Social Policy, Sociology and Social Research (SSPSSR), which is one of the four top institutions of its kind in the UK.
+The atmosphere of the School is informal and friendly and there is a lively and diverse postgraduate community.

 Information for international students

 Please see our International Student website for entry requirements by country and other relevant information for your country.

 For detailed information see our English language requirements web pages.

 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Fees and funding